Natural selection is a mechanism of evolution.

 An operation of the environment and worms

-Now all preparations for the simulation are done.
-You can simulate natural selection as follows Fig.3: A part of the natural selection simulation
+All preparations for the simulation are now complete.
+Natural selection can be simulated as shown below in Fig.3: A part of the natural selection simulation.

-for the reproducibility of natural selection simulations, and observe which genes survive.
+seed are fixed for the reproducibility of the natural selection simulations, and the surviving genes are observed.

-Note that worms that do not eat even one
+Note that worms that do not eat even a single

 A part of the natural selection simulation

-I set the parameters for generation, population and seed as shown below.
-I then logged and visualized the results to observe how genes evolve and survive.
+The parameters for generation, population, and seed are set as shown below.
+The results are then logged and visualized to observe how genes evolve and survive.

 - generation: 100